caseybn/Weather_Station_Data_Summary/README.md

 e.
 Data output is "messy" with various logger information included and data collected for other collaborators but not necessary for my model (**Image 2**), data headers also vary greatly and with little consistency within the reported data.
 ![alt text](https://github.com/caseybn/Weather_Station_Data_Summary/blob/master/Pictures/Messy_data_example.PNG)

 **Image 2**: An example of pre-processed, raw data.
 Headers vary from one file to the next as well as number of records, and number of columns with logger information included.

 ## 3) Implementation:
 This code should be ran through the Weather_Station_Data_Summary RProject.
-Data for summarization is stored in th "Raw" folder within the "Data" folder.
+Data for summarization is stored in the "Raw" folder within the "Data" folder.
 Outputs are designed to be sent to the "sum" folder.

 ### Getting Start
 Most of the script is completed using baseR or dpylr.
 Shiny and shinydashboard are incorportated to bring the data online.
 It is necesary to install the following packages by "install.package()":